bsc-pm/ovni/README.txt

            ovni - Obtuse but Versatile Nanoscale Instrumentation

-The ovni instrumentation project is composed of a runtime library (libovni.so), which generates a fast binary trace, and post-processing tools such as the emulator (emu), which transform the binary trace to the PRV format, suitable to be loaded in Paraver.
+The ovni project is composed of a runtime library (libovni.so), which generates a fast binary trace, and post-processing tools such as the emulator (ovniemu), which transform the binary trace to the PRV format, suitable to be loaded in Paraver.

 The libovni.so library is licensed under MIT, while the rest of tools are GPLv3 unless otherwise stated.

 For more information, take a look at the doc/ directory.
+You can display the documentation in HTML by running `mkdocs serve` from the root directory.

 To build ovni you would need a C compiler, MPI and cmake version 3.20 or newer.
 To compile in build/ and install into $prefix use: